Who are the best players to suit up in celebrity softball?

 Joel McHale

 McHale is an actor best known for his role in the sitcom “Community,” along with hosting a show called “The Soup” from 2004-15.
-McHale has hit “Little League home runs” in each of the past two celebrity games, the latter of which was in Seattle, where he grew up.
+McHale hit “Little League home runs” in both the 2022 and 2023 celebrity games, the latter of which was in Seattle, where he grew up.
 McHale has no documented competitive baseball background, but he did briefly play as a walk-on tight end for the University of Washington’s football team in the 1990s.
 He also threw a killer ceremonial first pitch at a Mariners game in 2018.

 Foreign Teck

 Foreign Teck (legally named Michael Hernandez) is a Dominican-American music producer who has secured twenty gold and platinum RIAA certifications, along with a Grammy nomination, during his career.
-Teck cranked two home runs in last year’s game in Seattle, though he came up short in the MVP race thanks to a strong performance from, and perhaps some friendly home crowd voting for, retired Mariners star Bret Boone.
+Teck cranked two home runs in the 2023 game in Seattle, though he came up short in the MVP race thanks to a strong performance from, and perhaps some friendly home crowd voting for, retired Mariners star Bret Boone.
+Teck also returned and hit a home run in the 2024 game in Arlington, Texas.
 Teck played baseball into high school, and notably connected with Mets stars Francisco Lindor and Edwin Díaz for a recent music video.
-Teck has also been confirmed as a participant in the 2024 game.

 This browser does not support the video element.